tntrung/human_detection_tracking/README.md

 2. Run hogdetector.exe in /hogdetector to detect automatically bounding box in video.
 3. Run Main.m

 You need to make sure the correct path of OpenCV to build mex file.

+Notice that  You have to run hogdetector at first to have bounding boxes before running tracking program.